iliasbhal/chai-latte/README.md

 ## :handshake: Contributing

 Thank you very much for considering to contribute! <br />
-Please don't hesitate to create issues, PRs or just .
+Please don't hesitate to create issues and PRs.
 Your contribution is very much welcome!.

 ## :book: License